drodsou/comp/qomp/README.md

 - context =>ctx
 - qp-state, and example qp-state-one fake fetch with spinner
 - upd auto & evt auto, declarative in html() template, works for server and client
-  - TODO: what happens with nested qp-s ??
+  - working also if nested (qpResponsible, TODO: define upd in render time, like events, to make this unnecessary

 # Narrative